 The EDATE function takes a starting date and a number as its input.
-It then increments (or decrements) the date by the number of months that you specify.
+It then increments (or decrements) the date by the number of months you specify and outputs the resultant date.

-This formula can be useful due to the fact that not all months have the same number of days.
+This formula can be helpful because not all months have the same number of days.
 Additionally, February has a different number of days depending on the year.
 The EDATE function accounts for all of these differences.
-If the number of months that you provide has decimals, it is truncated instead of rounded so keep it as a whole number.
+If the number of months you provide has decimals, it is truncated instead of rounded so keep it as a whole number.

-Dates require special care when being used in formulas as they don’t behave like regular numbers do in spreadsheets.
+Dates require special care when used in formulas because they don’t behave as regular numbers in spreadsheets.

 Purpose

-The EDATE function add or subtracts a given number of months to a given date.
+The EDATE function returns a date a given number of months away from a specified date.

 Syntax

 – The starting date from which the calculation begins.
-Remember how dates work in formulas so that you know how to enter this date.number of months
+Remember how dates work in formulas so that you know how to enter this date.months

 – The number of months by which to increase/decrease the starting month